|

 swastika over the doorway (a memorial sarcophagus on the inside of the

 tower (not open today) was also removed).
-(MapQuest
+(Google

 |